ZaidMarrie/100-days-of-code/log.md

 **Thoughts:** I have found that dictionaries allow you to model real life data more accurately, they allow you to connect one piece of information with another and I think that they are more flexible for storing complex data types.

 **Link to work:** [My Python Learning Journey](https://github.com/ZaidMarrie/python_crash_course/commit/3395e0118ab547a3e4fb00dcf5ee2ff03a0bace7)

+### Day 2: June 16, 2022

+**Today's Progress:** Today I spent a few hours learning and experimenting with the Python's `input()` function and while loops.

+**Thoughts:** The `input()` function can be very helpful for creating programs that are interactive, and also's allow your programs to work with data provided by a user.
+I also found that you can use a while loop to keep a program running as long as a user wants it to; or until a certain condition is reached.